MEDGA-eth/EDB/DEV.md

 + [ ] Rewrite the subject contract, to add `public` to all storage variables and functions.
 + [ ] Rewrite the subject contract, to enforce a storage update for each local variable update.
 + [ ] Debug session layout dump.
++ [ ] When Etherscan's source code is not available, we should go for Blockscout.

 ## Some Hints